reduxjs/redux/docs/advanced/Middleware.md

 ### Attempt #2: Wrapping Dispatch

-You can logging into a function:
+You can extract logging into a function:

 ```js
 function dispatchAndLog(store, action) {